Butterworth vs. Chebyshev vs. Bessel Filters

 Bessel: For Pulse Fidelity

-Bessel filters have maximally flat group delay — all frequencies within the passband are delayed by the same amount.
-This preserves pulse shape, essential for:
+Bessel filters optimize for something completely different: maximally flat group delay.
+All frequencies within the passband get delayed by essentially the same amount, which means your pulse shape stays intact.
+This matters a lot for:

-• QAM receivers where symbol timing is critical
+- QAM receivers where symbol timing is absolutely critical

 Practical Design: Sallen-Key Topology

-For active filters to ~1 MHz, the Sallen-Key is the standard 2nd-order building block:
+For active filters up to around 1 MHz, the Sallen-Key topology is pretty much the standard 2nd-order building block.
+It's simple, well-understood, and component-tolerant:

 R1 R2